 Policies are fundamental to NJCU’s ability to operate.
 Well-written policies can clarify expectations, guide actions, provide controls, enhance productivity and efficiency, support compliance with regulatory mandates, ensure accountability, and mitigate risk.
-All employees are required to and accountable for following applicable policies.
+All employees are required to follow and accountable for following applicable policies.
 Noncompliance could result in consequences including, but not limited to, intervention from Human Resources.

 Stakeholders Affected by Policy

-- Accountable Senior Administrator - the senior administrator who provides oversight of the office proposing a policy for development, revision or retirement.
+- Policy Owner - the administrator who provides oversight of the office proposing a policy for development, revision or retirement.
 This is typically the President/Vice President who heads the appropriate division.
 Could also be the office representative proposing a policy for development, revision, or retirement.